henkelmax/modrepo/docs/minecraft/voicechat/wiki/support.md

 # Get a Support Key

-Click the button below to get your support key.
+Click the button below to get your support key for the [Discord](https://discord.gg/4dH2zwTmyX).

 <button class="button" @click="clickSupportKey">Generate a support key</button>